 A: Leprosy can be cured at any stage.
 To be cured of leprosy means to have no leprosy-causing bacteria remaining in the body.
 However, if leprosy is detected and treated only after permanent nerve damage has occurred, there will be residual disability and disfigurement.
 Disability is preventable with timely diagnosis and prompt treatment.
 Corrective surgery is also an option in some cases.
 Residual disability and disfigurement are not a source of leprosy infection.

 A: No, but research is under way to find one.

 A: No. Today, there is no medical or social justification for isolating people with leprosy.
 People can continue their normal way of life while receiving treatment.
-Any attempt to isolate people with leprosy stigmatizes them and reinforces age-old prejudices about the disease.
+Any attempt to isolate persons affected by leprosy stigmatizes them and reinforces age-old prejudices about the disease.

 A: Hansen’s disease is another name for leprosy.
 It is so called after Dr. G. H Armauer Hansen, the Norwegian doctor who discovered the M. leprae bacillus in 1873.
 In a number of countries, including Brazil, Japan and the United States, the term ‘Hansen’s disease’ is used instead of leprosy, because of the latter’s association with the derogatory term ‘leper’.

 A: Leprosy has a long incubation period of between 5 and 20 years.
 New cases will continue to be diagnosed but in time the number of new cases should decline.

 A: Recognize that leprosy is curable, treatment is free and that stigmatizing people with the disease is wrong—and pass on these messages to as many people as possible.